Davide-Natale/SignChat-frontend/README.md

         - Select **Google Service Account**
         - Choose **Manage your Google Service Account Key for Push Notifications (FCM V1)**
         - Select **Set up a Google Service Account Key for Push Notifications (FCM V1)**
+        - Choose **Upload a new service account key**
-        - The command must automatically identify the `JSON` file placed in the root directory in the previous step; otherwise choose **Upload a new service account key** and provide the path of `JSON` file previously downloaded
+        - The command must automatically identify the `JSON` file placed in the root directory in the previous step; otherwise provide the path of `JSON` file previously downloaded
         - Once this is done, you can delete the `JSON` file, as it contains sensible data and should not be committed to `Version Control`

     7. Get `SHA-1 certificate` from **Expo Dashboard**: